designbyadil-dev/verilog-digital-design/README.md

    cd verilog-digital-design/combinational_logic_design/mux4to1
    ```

-3. Compile and simulate using your preferred Verilog simulator (see Tools section).
+3. Simulate using your preferred Verilog simulator (see Tools section).

 ## 🔧 Tools Required
 - **Simulation Tools**: